yig/GMU-CS425/README.md

 * 2023-09-09: Added link to WebGPU Samples.
 * 2023-09-10: Mention releasing the render pass encoder.
 * 2023-09-10: Mentioned `stb_truetype.h` for text rendering.
+* 2023-09-11: Calling `wgpuBindGroupLayoutRelease()` when binding data to sprite drawing.
+Mention releasing layout objects when creating the pipeline.